 - Spectators please refrain from standing or sitting in the hockey bench or penalty box areas

-- For insurance purposes, PARENTS ARE NOT PERMITTED ON THE ICE AT ANY TIME.
+- PARENTS ARE NOT PERMITTED ON THE ICE AT ANY TIME.
 There will be skaters on the ice to assist the children.
 Skaters may enter the ice area after the zamboni doors have closed and a supervisor has entered the ice surface.

 The first few weeks may appear chaotic.
 We will be evaluating and trying to find the best class for all the skaters.
 Please be patient.
 Read the following article to aid in first day orientation.